Products and Services

 Whilst we believe that enabling brands and organisations to communicate with you in a relevant way creates benefits for you and society (see How Does Sharing Data Benefit Me?), if you would like to opt-out of Experian passing on your data to our clients for direct marketing by selected communication channels and/or market sectors, or just wish to opt-out of Experian processing your data for direct marketing purposes altogether, just go to our Data Subject Rights page where you can do this online.

-To see if your personal data is present on our prospect marketing database, click here.
+To see if your personal data is present on our prospect marketing database, click the button below.

 What is segmentation and profiling?